If you have one week in Costa Rica, check out this 1 week Costa Rica itinerary to help you plan.

 Estimated 1 Week Costa Rica Itinerary Cost

-You can do it cheaper by staying in hostels/budget places and taking the bus.
-You can also skip costly tours.
-However, we do recommend doing at least one tour since they take you to places you can’t go on your own.
+You can do it much cheaper by staying in hostels/budget places, eating at cheap places and skipping tours.
+However, we do recommend doing at least one fun tour during your time in Costa Rica.

 For more of an idea, check out this one week Costa Rica travel budget to see how much we spent in Jaco and Playas del Coco.